 - Even if you are outside the US, our servers live in the US.
 We have to make sure all US standards are observed.

-- We require that your emails comply with the U.S. CAN-SPAM Act.
-As a responsible email marketer, we know you don't want to get accidentally noted as a spammer.
-So it will help to read and understand the CAN-SPAM rules.
+- We require that your emails comply with the US CAN-SPAM Act.
 If you break the rules, you could be liable for hundreds of dollars for each recipient that you sent non-compliant messages to.

-- In addition to CAN-SPAM rules, you must also comply with the anti-spam laws of the countries your recipients live in.
-So if you're sending to UK residents and US residents, you'd want to check over the UK spam laws to make sure you're also UK compliant.
+- In addition to CAN-SPAM rules, you must comply with the anti-spam laws of the countries your recipients live in.
+So if you're sending to UK residents and US residents, check the UK spam laws to make sure you're also UK compliant.

 International Requirements By Country